01 Jul How to recover money from a Debtor in Nigeria

 Below are the steps which we suggest you follow if someone who you lent some money to has refused to pay you back-

-- If the agreement to lend money is in writing, then follow the process laid out in the agreement for recovering the debt (any lawyer worth his salt would have drafted such clauses in the contract, if your lawyer hasn’t then you should seriously consider not using such a lawyer in future!)
+- If the agreement to lend money is in writing, then follow the process laid out in the agreement for recovering the debt.
+Well drafted Agreements have a clause that explains what steps are to be taken to recover the debt, it is therefore advisable to follow those steps if such a clause exist

-- If the agreement is not in writing (or doesn’t lay out a debt recovery procedure), then you need to make what is known as a ‘demand’ by writing a ‘Letter of Demand’.
+- If the agreement is not in writing (or doesn’t lay out a debt recovery procedure), then the first step you need to take is to make what is known as a ‘demand’ by writing a ‘Letter of Demand’.
 This letter of demand should succinctly state-

 - Who is involved – the name and address of both you and the person who owes you money